Immigrant Family Lyrics Prompts: 10 Diaspora Narrative Templates

 8. Final Chorus: one new line that only appears here

-Spell the skeleton in and the model stops sweeping.
+Spell the skeleton out in the prompt and the model stops sweeping.

 • Theme: not “being an immigrant,” but “grandmother unpacking her suitcase the first day in the new country”